-Our Vice President of Sales, EMEA & ASEAN, Steven Rose, is eligible for a quarterly non-equity incentive compensation plan award based on a percentage of software bookings, revenue from customer support agreements and contribution margin achieved during each quarter of the fiscal year.
-Mr. Rose's non-equity incentive plan compensation is a tiered commission based plan where he is rewarded for software bookings, revenue from customer support agreements and contribution margin achieved in Europe, the Middle East, Asia, Australia and Singapore.
+Our Vice President of Sales, EMEA & ASEAN, Steven Rose, is eligible for a quarterly non-equity incentive compensation plan award based on a percentage of software bookings; services revenue (customer support agreements and professional servives); and contribution margin achieved during each quarter of the fiscal year.
+Mr. Rose's non-equity incentive plan compensation is a tiered commission based plan where he is rewarded for software bookings, services revenue and contribution margin achieved in Europe, the Middle East, Asia, Australia, Singapore and South Korea.
 Software bookings are defined as the aggregate sales orders booked in a period.
 Software bookings do not equal recognized revenue and therefore cannot be derived from our financial statements.
 Contribution margin approximates income from operations except that software revenue is replaced by software bookings and operating expenses exclude noncash stock-based compensation charges and additional FICA expense incurred when employees exercise in the money stock options or vest in restricted stock awards.
-Mr. Rose's fiscal 2008 non-equity incentive compensation plan was primarily weighted to software bookings and contained significantly less weighting related to revenue from customer support agreements and contribution margin.
+Mr. Rose's non-equity incentive plan was primarily weighted toward software bookings because he is primarily responsible for driving software revenue growth in his region.
+However, we have also included services revenue and contribution margin in Mr. Rose's non-equity incentive plan because these metrics are critical to the continued development and growth of our international operations.

-Based on the targets provided to Mr. Rose for Europe, the Middle East, Asia, Australia and Singapore, Mr. Rose's target non-equity incentive plan compensation target for fiscal 2008 was 100% of his base salary.

-Mr. Rose's fiscal 2008 commission plan contained a maximum commission pay-out of 125% of his base salary.
-In fiscal 2008, Mr. Rose was awarded \$257,282, or 91% of his base salary in commissions under the non-equity incentive plan compensation.
+Based on the targets provided to Mr. Rose for Europe, the Middle East, Asia, Australia, Singapore and South Korea, Mr. Rose's target non-equity incentive plan compensation target for fiscal 2009 was 94% of his base salary.
+Mr. Rose's fiscal 2009 commission plan also contained an annual overachievement target that provides up to an additional 25% of his target incentive payment if he exceeded his individual compensation targets for software bookings, services revenue and contribution margin.
+In each quarter, no payment was made for less than 80% achievement of software bookings and services revenues and less than 70% of contribution margin.
+In fiscal 2009, Mr. Rose was awarded \$190,955, or 73% of his base salary in commissions under the non-equity incentive plan compensation.
+In addition, Mr. Rose's fiscal 2009 non-equity incentive plan award included \$1,998, or 1% of his base salary, related to annual over-achievement of services revenue.